zabbix/zabbix/src/go/plugins/postgres/README.md

 If you use ConnString as a session name, just skip the rest of the connection parameters.

 #### Using named sessions
 Named sessions allow you to define specific parameters for each PostgreSQL instance.
-Currently, there are only four supported parameters: Uri, User, Password and Service.
+Currently, these are the supported parameters: Uri, User, Password, Service, TLSConnect, TLSCAFile, TLSCertFile and TLSKeyFile.
 It's a bit more secure way to store credentials compared to item keys or macros.

 E.g: suppose you have two PostgreSQL instances: "Prod" and "Test".